CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 ---

-## :simple-anaconda: Conda: a GREAT package manager
+## :simple-anaconda: Conda: a GREAT Environment and Package Manager

 [Conda](https://docs.conda.io/en/latest/){target=_blank} is an open-source package management system and also an environment management system.
 This means that it helps manage libraries and dependencies within different projects and can isolate different versions of packages and even Python itself into different environments to maintain project consistency and avoid conflicts between package versions.